 - Using a hand or plate tamper, tamp the sand into place.
 Look over the joints again to ensure there’s adequate sand between each joint.
 Add sand where needed.

 - Set a garden hose nozzle to “shower” and soak the surface.
 Only add as much water as will soak into the sand.
 This activates the adhesives that bond the grains.
 Be careful not to add too much water, as it can separate the adhesive and cause a milky haze.

 - Allow the surface to dry according to the manufacturer’s instructions.

 Our Top Picks

 Based on the above shopping considerations, here are picks for some of the best polymeric sands in a range of categories.

-Whether it’s a patio, driveway, walkway, Dominator’s Joint Stabilizing polymeric sand is worth a look.
+Whether it’s a patio, driveway, or walkway, DOMINATOR’s Joint Stabilizing polymeric sand is worth a look.
 This product comes in a 45-pound bucket that can cover up 80 square feet of paver surface, depending on the size of the joints.
-DOMINATORS’s poly sand comes in several colors including natural hue, titanium, charcoal, taupe, and carmel.
+DOMINATOR’s poly sand comes in several colors including natural hue, titanium, charcoal, taupe, and carmel.

-Alliance Gator Maxx G2 Intelligent Polymeric Sand is a brand pros trust.
-But, with its easy installation process, it works just as well for DIYers.
+Alliance Gator Maxx G2 Intelligent Polymeric Sand is a brand pros trust, but with its easy installation process, it works just as well for DIYers.
 This 50-pound bag of polymeric sand covers up to 85 square feet.
 It works on tight joints as well as joints as wide as 4 inches.
-This polymeric sand comes in black and beige.
+This polymeric sand comes in black.

 The G2 Intelligent Polymeric sand features a no-dust, haze-free formula that’s strong, durable, and easy to install.
 The formula is also rain safe in as little as 15 minutes, allowing you to apply it to a patio, walkway, or driveway on less-than-ideal days.